 Don’t forget to save empty inkjet printer cartridges, old cell phones, Campbell Soup and Tyson Chicken labels, and Box Tops for Education found on General Mills products for Laurens Academy.

 The Laurens Baptist Association helps families in need and in crisis situations.
 We can help by donating the requested items each month.
-Crisis Center needs for June are Ramen noodles, Spaghettios, and boxed dinners.
+Crisis Center needs for July are sugar and tea.
 Baskets are outside the church office for collection of monthly project items.

 Updates from missionary friends: